Joko Widodo: In popular culture

-Jokowi Adalah Kita is an Indonesian drama film about Jokowi's life.
-The film starred Ben Joshua, Sylvia Fully, and Agustin Taidy.
-The film was released on 20 November 2014.
-However, the broadcast was delayed due to protest of the government's decision to increase the price of fuel.
+Jokowi Adalah Kita is an Indonesian drama film based on Jokowi's life.
+The film stars Ben Joshua, Sylvia Fully, and Agustin Taidy, and was released on 20 November 2014.
+Its broadcast, however, was delayed amid protests over the government's decision to raise fuel prices.

-One of his quotes that went popular with the public is the sentence "Yo ndak tau.
-Kok tanya saya?" (in Indonesian, usually shortened as YNTKTS), which literally means "I don't know.
+One of his best-known quotes is "Yo ndak tau.
+Kok tanya saya?" (in Indonesian, usually shortened to YNTKTS), which literally means "I don't know.
 Why are you asking me?"
-It was first used when Jokowi was the Governor of Jakarta when he was interviewed by journalists and he tends to answer them with this quote.
-It was made popular in many social media platforms in the 2020s.
-In Indonesian internet slang, this quote could be used in a satire or a joke to a problem.
-A variation of this quote is made by his youngest son Kaesang Pangarep when Najwa Shihab in her talkshow asked about Jokowi's hobby of raising tadpoles, in which he replied, "Ya tanya bapak.
-Jangan tanya saya." (usually shortened as YTBJTS), which literally means "Yeah.
+He first used it while serving as Governor of Jakarta in response to questions from journalists, and it became closely associated with his public manner.
+The phrase became widely popular across social media in the 2020s.
+In Indonesian internet slang, it is often used jokingly or satirically in response to a problem.
+A variation of the phrase was coined by his youngest son, Kaesang Pangarep, when journalist Najwa Shihab asked about Jokowi's hobby of raising tadpoles on her talk show.
+He replied, "Ya tanya bapak.
+Jangan tanya saya." (usually shortened to YTBJTS), meaning "Yeah.
 Ask my dad.
 Don't ask me."